MohammadAbdeh/BreathingrateMonitoringSim/README.md

 And that is done by determinig the radar cross section(RCS).

-Radar cross section:  is the measure of targets ability to reflect radar signals İn the direction of the radar reciever Error: Reference source not found].
+Radar cross section:  is the measure of targets ability to reflect radar signals İn the direction of the radar reciever [1].

-I used a fixed RCS value determined by [Error: Reference source not found] as a result of breath anatomical model  at the tidal breath state (where lungs are partialy filled with air), The RCS‘s where computed at an azmuth angle  φ = 270°  (radar pointing directly to the target) at carrier frequency 7 GHZ .
+I used a fixed RCS value determined by [4] as a result of breath anatomical model  at the tidal breath state (where lungs are partialy filled with air), The RCS‘s where computed at an azmuth angle  φ = 270°  (radar pointing directly to the target) at carrier frequency 7 GHZ .
 Used RCS=1.8m2.